mattmakesthings/USC-Rong-Lu-Lab/adnan/Raw_to_prism/README.md

 ## To Run:
-Place the raw data you'd like to run in a folder named 'RAW Data' otherwise rename the data_folder variable in pipeline.py
+Place the raw data you'd like to process into a folder, then put that folder into the 'Data' folder.
+Lastly change the sub_folder variable to match the name of the folder that you put your data in.

 Then run the pipeline.py script